Library and information science: United States and Canada

-Employment outlook and opportunities

-According to U.S. News & World Report, library and information science ranked as one of the "Best Careers of 2008".
-The median annual salary for 2020 was reported by the U.S. Bureau of Labor Statistics as $60,820 in the United States.
-Additional salary breakdowns available by metropolitan area show that the San Jose-Sunnyvale-Santa Clara metropolitan area has the highest average salary at $86,380.
-In September 2021, the BLS projected growth for the field "to grow 9 percent from 2020 to 2030", which is "about as fast as the average for all occupations".
-The 2010-2011 Occupational Outlook Handbook states, "Workers in this occupation tend to be older than workers in the rest of the economy.
-As a result, there may be more workers retiring from this occupation than other occupations.
-However, relatively large numbers of graduates from MLS programs may cause competition in some areas and for some jobs."

-Diversity in librarianship

-Ethics

-Practicing library professionals and members of the American Library Association recognize and abide by the ALA Code of Ethics.
-According to the American Library Association, "In a political system grounded in an informed citizenry, we are members of a profession explicitly committed to intellectual freedom and freedom of access to information.
-We have a special obligation to ensure the free flow of information and ideas to present and future generations."
-The ALA Code of Ethics was adopted in the winter of 1939, and updated on June 29, 2021.

 Types of librarianship

 Public

-The study of librarianship for public libraries covers issues such as cataloging; collection development for a diverse community; information literacy; readers' advisory; community standards; public services-focused librarianship; serving a diverse community of adults, children, and teens; intellectual freedom; censorship; and legal and budgeting issues.
+The study of librarianship for public libraries covers issues such as cataloging; collection development for a diverse community; information literacy; readers' advisory; community standards; public services-focused librarianship via community-centered programming; serving a diverse community of adults, children, and teens; intellectual freedom; censorship; and legal and budgeting issues.
 The public library as a commons or public sphere based on the work of Jürgen Habermas has become a central metaphor in the 21st century.

-Most people are familiar with municipal public libraries, but there are, in fact, four different types of public libraries: association libraries, municipal public libraries, school district libraries, and special district public libraries.
-It is important to be able to distinguish among the four.
-Each receives its funding through different sources, each is established by a different set of voters, and not all are subject to municipal civil service governance.
+In the United States there are four different types of public libraries: association libraries, municipal public libraries, school district libraries, and special district public libraries.
+Each receives funding through different sources, each is established by a different set of voters, and not all are subject to municipal civil service governance.

 School

-The study of school librarianship covers library services for children in primary through secondary school.
-In some regions, the local government may have stricter standards for the education and certification of school librarians (who are often considered a special case of teacher), than for other librarians, and the educational program will include those local criteria.
+The study of school librarianship covers library services for children in nursery, primary through secondary school.
+In some regions, the local government may have stricter standards for the education and certification of school librarians (who are sometimes considered a special case of teacher), than for other librarians, and the educational program will include those local criteria.
 School librarianship may also include issues of intellectual freedom, pedagogy, information literacy, and how to build a cooperative curriculum with the teaching staff.